-4.44.3 New Entrants
+4.3 New Entrants

-4.4.1 Each new party to the Determination must use its best endeavours to Port Local Numbers as soon as possible after the date that the Commission confirms that it qualifies as a new party to the Determination, having been satisfied that the new party and at least one existing party have successfully interconnected (the "Qualifying Date").
-Each new party to the Determination must ensure that Customers are able to Port Local Numbers no later than three months after the Qualifying Date, (the "Implementation Period").
+- 4.3.1 Each new party to the Determination must use its best endeavours to Port Local and/or Mobile Numbers as soon as possible after the date the new party and at least one existing party have successfully interconnected (the "Qualifying Date").
+Each new party to the Determination must ensure that Customers are able to port Local and/or Mobile Numbers no later than three months after the Qualifying Date. - 4.3.2 All parties to the Determination will act co-operatively and in good faith to facilitate new parties to the Determination gaining access to Local Number Portability and Mobile Number Portability.